Making time to work out requires a person to put a priority on their health, physique, and fitness.

 • Leisure, 3 hours (things like going out with friends)

-You might have a young, driven, single man who spends 60 hours a week working on his business but only spends 1 hour per week tending to matters of family.
+For example, you might have a young, driven, single man or woman who spends 60 hours a week working on their business but only spends 1 hour per week tending to matters of family.

-If we base everything off of this chart, we end up with 159.5 hours used out of 168 available hours.
+But if we base everything off of this sample chart, we end up with 159.5 hours used out of 168 available hours.

 Even with excessive TV watching and scrolling into oblivion on Instagram, you still have 8.5 hours per week available to pump iron, run sprints, do calisthenics, or perform some other fitness modality that will get you leaner, stronger, and healthier.

-How Much Time Is Needed To Get My Behind In Shape?
+How Much Time Is Needed To Get My Arse In Shape?

 At the minimum, baseline level it takes 60-90 minutes per week to improve your health, get stronger, and build a decent physique with a basic resistance training program.

-Now if you want to build a great, athletic physique that really stands out you will need about 4-5 hours per week and it still leaves you with a few hours left before you get to 8.5.
+Now if you want to build a great, athletic physique that really stands out you will need about 4-6.5 hours of great training per week.
+This still leaves you with a few hours left before you get to 8.5.

 For the baseline physique, which looks and performs better than the vast majority of people, this is literally two, 45-minute sessions, or two to three, 30-minute training sessions per week.

-For the great physique, this is about 4 or 5, 45 minute to one hour sessions per week.
-There is absolutely time to workout, but the real question is, is there a desire to workout?
+For the great physique, this is about 4 or 5, 60 to 75-minute sessions per week.
+There is absolutely time to work out, but the real question is, is there a desire to work out?

 Let’s go back to Cardi B.

 Obviously she does not live the average life.
-She is a popular entertainer and her daily schedule is drastically different than the average 9-5er.
+She is a popular entertainer and her daily schedule is drastically different from the average 9-5er.

 I cannot speak to what she spends her time doing, but I would guesstimate her life is probably consumed with TV appearances, touring, family, and other business opportunities that the average person does not have.